 According to the 1921 census, Dr. Rochon was living in Tilbury with his wife Clara, and their son Gérard, who listed his occupation as a druggist.
 Also living with Dr. and Mrs. Rochon were her parents, Telesphore and Clara Perrin.

 According to the 1928 Ontario Medical Register, Dr. Rochon obtained his L.M.C.C. in 1919 and joined the Ontario College of Physicians and Surgeons on the 10th of December, 1919.
 Further the Ontario Medical Register identifies Dr. Rochon as practicing in Tilbury.
 His residence was located on Canal Street in Tilbury.
 Dr. Rochon was designated as a Coroner.

 Dr. Rochon’s name appears on death and birth records in Tilbury in the 1920’s, 1930’s and the 1940’s.
 Dr. Rochon sat on the Tilbury Public Library Board and he was a member of the Tilbury Lions Club.
 He served as President in 1939.
 Dr. Rochon also belonged to the Knights of Columbus.
 He operated a pharmacy in association with his medical practice.

 Mrs. Rochon died at Metropolitan General Hospital in Windsor on the 8th of January, 1944.
 Dr. Rochon died at Hotel Dieu Hospital in Windsor on the 21st of July, 1957.
-Dr. and Mrs. Rochon were buried at St. Anne’s Roman Catholic Cemetery, Tecumseh, (Essex County) Ontario.
+Dr. and Mrs. Rochon were buried at St. Anne’s Roman Catholic Cemetery in Tecumseh (Essex County), Ontario.
 Their daughter Pauline (1906-1962) and their son Gérard (1899-1994) are also buried there.